 Ch 17 Atlantic Revolutions and Their Echoes

-Wednesday in class discussion: Selected Primary Sources ch 17 See Weekly Assignments BB
+Wednesday in class discussion: Selected Primary Sources ch 17 See Weekly Assignments CANVAS

 Reading Monday TB: ch 18 Revolutions of Industrialization 1750-1914

-Wednesday in class discussion: Selected Primary Sources ch 18 See Weekly Assignments BB
+Wednesday in class discussion: Selected Primary Sources ch 18 See Weekly Assignments CANVAS

 Reading Monday TB: ch 19 Internal Troubles External Threats: China the Ottoman Empire and Japan 1800-1914.

-Wednesday in class discussion Selected Primary Sources ch 19 See Weekly Assignments BB
+Wednesday in class discussion Selected Primary Sources ch 19 See Weekly Assignments CANVAS